thefnordling/homelab-freeipa/README.md

 ipa-certupdate
 ```

-it will take a minute for `ipa-certupdate` to finish
+it will take a minute (quite a few actually) for `ipa-certupdate` to finish

 prepare the new httpd certificate for import.   freeipa needs a pkcs#12 formatted certificate (ugh) so use openssl to combine everything into a pkcs#12 file that will work